kyxap1/starred/README.md

 - [mgmt](https://github.com/purpleidea/mgmt) - Next generation distributed, event-driven, parallel config management!
 - [rexdep](https://github.com/itchyny/rexdep) - Roughly extract dependency relation from source code
 - [terrahelp](https://github.com/opencredo/terrahelp) - Terraform helper.
 Terrahelp is as a command line utility written in Go and is aimed at providing supplementary functionality which can sometimes prove useful when working with Terraform.
-- [nomad](https://github.com/hashicorp/nomad) - Nomad is a flexible, enterprise-grade cluster scheduler designed to easily integrate into existing workflows.
-Nomad can run a diverse workload of micro-service, batch, containerized and non-containerized applications.
-Nomad is easy to operate and scale and integrates seamlessly with Consul and Vault.
+- [nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
+Nomad is easy to operate and scale and has native Consul and Vault integrations.
 - [consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 - [micro](https://github.com/micro/micro) - A microservice toolkit
 - [acme](https://github.com/google/acme) - A simple ACME command line tool without 3rd party deps!